Guided Assessments

 - Lack of decision hierarchy for user actions connected to patient treatment

-- Inclusion of dead link (Show All Treatment Options) standard across app
+- Inclusion of dead link (Show All Treatment Options) across app

 - User forced to scroll up to recall Treatment Options (recommended actions)